PrajwalGaikwad11/PrajwalGaikwad11/README.md

 ###

-<h3 align="left">👋 Hi, I'm Prajwal Gaikwad!<br><br>I'm a passionate data scientist with a keen interest in uncovering insights from complex data sets.
+<h3 align="left">I'm a passionate data scientist with a keen interest in uncovering insights from complex data sets.
 With a strong foundation in statistical analysis, machine learning, and data visualization, I enjoy turning data into actionable solutions.
 My expertise lies in building predictive models, developing algorithms, and creating data-driven strategies to solve real-world problems.
 I’m always eager to learn new techniques and tools to enhance my data science skills.
 Let's connect and collaborate on exciting projects!</h3>

 ###